4till2/fillit/README.md

 the same Tetrimino in multiple ways.
 However, a rotated Tetrimino describes a different Tetrimino from the original, in the case of this project.
 This means no rotation is possible on a Tetrimino, when you will arrange it with the others.
-Those Tetriminos are then perfectly equivalents on every aspect :
+These Tetriminos are then perfectly equivalents on every aspect:
 ```
 ##.. .##. ..## .... .... ....
 #... .#.. ..#. ##.. .##. ..##
 #... .#.. ..#. #... .#.. ..#.
 .... .... .... #... .#.. ..#.
 ```
-These 5 Tetriminos are, for their part, 5 distincts Tetriminos on every aspect :
+These 5 Tetriminos are, for their part, 5 distinct Tetriminos on every aspect :
 ```
 ##.. .### .... .... ....
 #... ...# ...# .... .##.
 #... .... ...# #... .##.
 .... .... ..## ###. ....
 ```

 Sample Usage:
 ```
 $> cat sample.fillit | cat -e